GeekAlexis/FastMOT/README.md

   - Optical flow tracking
   - Camera motion compensation

-Unlike Deep SORT, detector is not run at every frame to achieve faster processing.
-Also, the tracker is optimized with TensorRT and Numba.
-YOLOv4 is trained on CrowdHuman while SSD's are pretrained TensorFlow models.
-Note that with SSD, the detector splits a frame into tiles and processes them in batches for the best accuracy.
-ReID enables Deep SORT to identify previously lost targets.
+Unlike Deep SORT, the detector only runs at every Nth frame to achieve faster processing.
+The detector uses the TensorRT backend and performs inference in an asynchronous way.
+In addition, most algorithms, including kalman filter, optical flow, and track association, are significantly optimized using Numba.
+Adding ReID enables Deep SORT to identify previously lost targets.
+I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.
 The tracker is currently designed for pedestrian tracking.
-To track custom classes, please refer to [torchreid](https://github.com/KaiyangZhou/deep-person-reid) and [darknet](https://github.com/AlexeyAB/darknet) to train OSNet and YOLOv4 on your own classes.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |